Continuing from Premier Issue

 “Hey,” Alex interrupted, “I finished high school a year ago.
 My parents are in there,” he said, his head motioning toward the terminal.
 “Now I'm on my own.
 Voted the 'most likely to succeed,' I'll prove it, too!
 Born here, I’ve been around this place far too long.
-I just gotta get outa here.
-Need to see some other part of this planet.
+I must get out of here.
+I need to see some other part of this planet.

 “Uh, well, good luck then,” the man said, as the jet was now taxiing down the airstrip.

-“Yes I am,” Alex responded boldly, turning toward the man.
-Noticing a Bible in his lap, Alex then had a question of his own, “And you’re a preacher I presume?”
+“Yes, I am,” Alex responded boldly, turning toward the man.
+Noticing a Bible on his lap, Alex then had a question of his own, “And you’re a preacher, I presume?”

 “Hmm,” Alex pondered, recalling similar statements to his hearing: get real.
 Get a life.
 He smiled.
 Then, clinching the magazine before the man, he responded, “This is the real life for me right here, Mister.
 It’s my pleasure.
 There’s nothing more pleasurable than screaming your favorite football team on to victory,” he pauses momentarily than continues, “Or basketball team, or baseball team, or whatever is in season, or your pleasure.
 Sports is the name of my game, Mister; you name it.
 I’ve seen it all.”

-A moment’s pause, the man across the aisle sighing deeply, he then responded, “Son, that’s a pleasure that will surely pass, with the passing of time.”
+A moment’s pause, the man across the aisle sighing deeply, he then responded, “Son, that’s a pleasure that will surely pass, over time.”